 '50 things' adventures at Kedleston Hall

-This is the season to explore outdoors and have fun family adventures.
+Explore the great outdoors as we head into spring and enjoy fun family adventures.
 The '50 Things' list includes some exciting activities that you can do outdoors at Kedleston Hall.

 Ready for your next adventure at Kedleston?
 Plot an outdoor exploration, get creative in nature and explore over 800 acres of parkland as part of your '50 things to do before you’re 11¾.'
 We’ve picked out the best spots to get you started.